-The R-brick contains the following front panel items (as shown in Figure 8-1 on page 88):
+The R-brick contains the following front panel items (as shown in Figure 8-1 on page 98):

 - L1 display.
 The L1 display is a 55.7 mm X 32 mm backlit liquid crystal display (LCD) that displays system messages.
 It displays two lines with a maximum of 12 characters on each line. - On/Off switch with LED.
 Press this button to turn on the R-brick internal components.
 You can also turn on the R-brick internal components at a system console.

-If your system has a L2 controller, you can turn on the R-brick internal components at the L2 controller touch display. - Three LEDs: - On/Off switch LED.
+Three LEDs:

+- On/Off switch LED.
 This LED illuminates green when the R-brick internal components are on and turns off when they are off. - Service required LED.
 This LED illuminates orange to indicate that an item is broken or not operating properly (for example, a fan is off), but the R-brick is still operating. - Failure LED.
 This LED illuminates red to indicate that a system failure has occurred and the R-brick is down. - Fans.
 Two hot-pluggable fans provide N+1 redundant cooling.